McDavid nets pair as Oilers trounce Coyotes

 Connor McDavid scored two goals and Riley Sheahan had a goal and three assists as the Edmonton Oilers moved into a tie for first place in the Pacific Division with a 7-3 victory over the visiting Arizona Coyotes on Saturday afternoon.
 Josh Archibald had a goal and two assists and Sam Gagner, Kailer Yamamoto and Joakim Nygard also scored goals for the Oilers.

-Edmonton won for the sixth time in their last eight games and head into their bye week and All-Star Game break with 57 points, the same as Arizona and Calgary, which is playing at Ottawa later on Saturday.
+Edmonton won for the sixth time in its last eight games and heads into its bye week and All-Star Game break with 57 points, the same as Arizona and Calgary, which is playing at Ottawa later on Saturday.
 Vegas and Vancouver, who both play later Saturday, are just a point behind.
 Leon Draisaitl and Ryan Nugent-Hopkins each added two assists for Edmonton.
 Mike Smith finished with 27 saves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)